joelw-lab/Kujenga_final_project/README.md

 This project applies data science techniques to understand linker flexibility in PROTAC design for improved drug discovery.

 # Techniques Used
-Correlation analysis
+Correlation analysis,
-Regression
+Regression,
-Classification
+Classification,
-Group comparison
+Group comparison, and
 Feature importance

 # Key Findings